 Types of CPU

-There are two main types of central processing units that are dual-core processor and a quad-core processor.
-A CPU that has two joint processors is called a dual-core processor and the CPU that is the combination of four processors joint together is called quad-core processor.
+There are two main types of central processing units that are dual-core processors and quad-core processors.
+A CPU that has two joint processors is called a dual-core processor and the CPU that is the combination of four processors joint together is called a quad-core processor.

 Central Processing Unit performs the following four functions:

-Execute Instruction: After interpreting the instruction and getting the required data, CPU finally executes that instruction.
-The instruction is executed by ALU.
+- Execute Instruction: After interpreting the instruction and getting the required data, the CPU finally executes that instruction.
+The instructions are executed by ALU.

-Storing: the process of writing the result to the memory is called storing.
+- Storage: the process of writing the result to the memory is called storage.

 These four operations collectively are called a machine cycle or instruction cycle also.
 The time required to fetch and decode instruction is called instruction time or i-time.
 The time required for executing and the store is called Execution time or e-time.